 A product that is not labeled “gluten-free” can still contain non-wheat sources of gluten such as barley and rye or their derivatives.

 Wheat, the most common source of gluten in packaged products, is a “top eight” allergen covered by the Food Allergen and Consumer Protection Act of 2004, so it must be clearly labeled and cannot be a hidden ingredient.

-However, barley and rye, are not “top eight” allergens and are not covered by the 2004 law.
-The new rule does not change this.
 If a product is not labeled “gluten-free,” it might still contain gluten-containing ingredients derived from barley, such as malt vinegar.
 It’s easy to spot rye in a product, as it has a strong flavor and only appears in obviously rye-flavored products.

 8. Why did the FDA choose 20 ppm as a cut-off?

 This level was based on a study done in 2007, which showed this level of gluten to be safe for the majority of people with celiac disease.
 The level of 20 ppm is widely accepted as safe and is the international standard adopted as part of the Codex Alimentarius and implemented in the European Union.
 A statement by Alessio Fasano, MD, explains the reasons for choosing a level of 20 ppm.
 Given the fact that we know very little about non-celiac gluten sensitivity, we can’t yet determine what a safe level is for that population without further studies.

 9. If a food is labeled at 5 or 10 ppm is that better?